jandiorio/ansiblefest_2019/README.md

 ## Demo Instructions

-The demonstration during the AnsibleFest session used a lab environment in the WWT Advanced Technology Session.
+The demonstration during the AnsibleFest session used a lab environment in the WWT Advanced Technology Center.
 [Network Automation with Ansible + DNA Center Lab](https://www.wwt.com/lab/network-automation-with-ansible-dna-center)

 The playbooks were executed in sequence with 2 steps that were performed manually due to the lack of an existing API.